 SOLIRIS is indicated for the treatment of generalized myasthenia gravis (gMG) in adult patients who are anti-acetylcholine receptor (AChR) antibody positive.

 Neuromyelitis Optica Spectrum Disorder (NMOSD)

-Please see accompanying full prescribing information for Soliris, including Boxed WARNING regarding serious meningococcal infections.
+Please see accompanying full prescribing information for SOLIRIS, including Boxed WARNING regarding serious and life-threatening or fatal meningococcal infections.